40 Interesting Facts About Hercules Beetles (Genus Dynastes)

 Hercules beetles are large and impressive insects.
 They are known for the long horns of the male, which act as pincers, and their ability to change colour.
 The insects are named after Hercules, the hero of Ancient Greek and Roman mythology who was famous for his tremendous strength.
 The beetles are often attractive animals and have some interesting features and behaviour.

-This article describes forty facts about the Hercules beetle of tropical parts of the world and the western and eastern Hercules beetles of the United States.
+This article describes forty facts about the Hercules beetle that lives in tropical parts of the world and the western and eastern Hercules beetles of the United States.
 The three insects belong to the genus Dynastes and the family Scarabaeidae.
 The members of the family are often called scarab beetles.

 The Hercules beetle has the scientific name Dynastes hercules.
 The insect is found in Central and South America and the West Indies.
 It belongs to the family Scarabaeidae and the subfamily Dynastinae.
 The members of this subfamily are known as rhinoceros beetles.